Nivalyx/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

    - `#video`
    - `#wallpaper`

-Once a file was uploaded to the website, it became a permanent part of the platform and couldn't be deleted or modified further by the user.
-However, other users could comment on and upvote/downvote them, much like on [Reddit](/wiki/Community/Reddit).
+Once a file was posted into the website, it became a permanent part of the platform and couldn't be deleted or modified further by the user.
+However, other users could comment and upvote/downvote on these posts, much like on [Reddit](/wiki/Community/Reddit).

 ## Decommissioning